jmheder/uvc-astroguider-camera/readme.txt

 The system will feature an optional spi-flash which might be used in future development for image storage  and similar.

 Windows Software
-ArduCam windows software and drivers
+Standard windows UVC drivers

 Embedded Software
 CubeMX
-Stm32f1 peripheral library
-ArduCam drivers for OV7725
+STM32_USB_Device_Library
-Compiler is GCC
+GCC